 If you’re thinking of getting a furry little piggy pal, you may have come up with some questions for yourself to decide which type of guinea pig suits you best.

+Long-haired or short-haired?
 Abyssinian, Crested, American, Himalayan or a different breed?
-For more information on guinea pigs, we recommend checking out the following videos:

-If you have no idea where to start on deciding your herd size - and whether they’ll be boys or girls or even a mix of both - don’t worry!
-Together with top guinea breeder Tara Richardson from @gigglepigsrescueforeverhome who also runs her own piggy rescue on the Isle of Wight, we’ve answered every question you can possibly come up with….
+If you have no idea where to start on deciding whether they’ll be boys or girls or even a mix of both - don’t worry!
+Together with top guinea breeder Tara Richardson from the Kavee Rescue, we’ve answered every question you can possibly come up with….

 We may be a tad biased but, in our humble opinion, all guinea pigs are totally gorgeous!
 However, there are certain differences between guinea pigs dependent on their sex.